 Work begins on ASU’s Novus Corridor

 Workers recently broke ground on a hotel project on the Arizona State Campus in Tempe.
-The hotel is the first building of the Temp Nove Innovation Corridor, located in the ASU athletic district.
+The hotel is the first building of the Tempe Novus Innovation Corridor, located in the ASU athletic district.

 The project’s first phase, located near a light rail station, will include an office building and luxury apartment complex.
 Catellus Development Corp. and Mortenson Construction are working on the project, which is scheduled for completion next summer.